 7. in addition to the medieval heritage, Artsakh has a lot to offer to history lovers, especially in terms of Hellenistic culture.
 The history of Tigranakert, one of the cities on the Armenian plateau named after the Armenian king Tigran the Great, begins in the 1st century BC.!
 Nowadays, you can find out about this once thriving city and excavated artifacts in the state archaeological Museum of Tigranakert, located inside the castle walls.

-8. the Artsakh cuisine is part of the Armenian cuisine, but it is better known for its famous «zhengyalov hac» (bread flatbread with herbs).
+8. The Artsakh cuisine is part of the Armenian cuisine, but it is better known for its famous «zhengyalov hac» (bread flatbread with herbs).
 You can try this mix of more than 20 types of greens wrapped in thin bread in almost all restaurants, cafes, and bistros of Artsakh and Armenia.
-For your information, the residents of Artsakh are also masters of wine-making and mulberry vodka – two drinks that are very popular in Artsakh.ingelow khats
+For your information, the residents of Artsakh are also masters of wine-making and mulberry vodka – two drinks that are very popular in Artsakh.jingyalov khats

 9. Good news for hikers: like Armenia, Karabakh is also becoming a popular destination for Hiking.
 The mountainous landscape, dense forests and fast-flowing rivers make Artsakh a great place for long walks, where you can discover and admire unsurpassed trails of pristine nature.

-10. perhaps it is because of all of the above (as well as many other things that we will write about in future articles) that Artsakh was included in the list of the best places for adventures suggested by The Guardian.
+10. perhaps it is because of all of the above (as well as many other things that we will write about in future articles) that Artsakh was included in the list of the best places for adventures suggested by the Guardian.

 The author of the Guardian article notes that travel to Artsakh is not for the faint-hearted due to «border skirmishes and ongoing disputes over political control».
 However, despite the difficult past and present, the land of Artsakh is imbued with an aura and spirit of freedom, pride and tranquility that you will definitely feel during your adventures in Nagorno-Karabakh.